rayalan/binary-adages/content/annual-reviews.md

 * Many (most?) people aren't good at tracking trends over time.
 This gives many reviews a heavy recency bias.
 (And there's often very little training on this topic.)
 * Many people lack the full picture when they give feedback.
 For example, suppose I notice that John seems courteous but distant when I interact with him.
 Is that because he's busy prioritizing more important work?
 Is that because he doesn't want to help me more?
 Is that because he has a different baseline for what friendly looks like?
-* People are often implicitly pressured to not give critical feedback.
+* People are often implicitly pressured not to give critical feedback.
 People may avoid high-quality criticism for a number of reasons, from a fear of feedback being blown out of proportion in the review to a fear of breaking social expectations.
 * 360-style reviews often allow employees to choose their peer reviewers.
-Given the impact reviews can have on performance and compensation, there's heavy incentive to select those who seem most likely to give a positive review -- not necessarily those that will give the most thoughtful feedback.
+Given the impact reviews can have on performance and compensation, there's heavy incentive to select those who seem most likely to give a positive review -- not necessarily those who will give the most thoughtful feedback.

 # The ideal system(s)